ImageMagick/Usage-Markdown/blur/index.md

 Basically it represents a very complex blur and re-coloring of transparency shape of the given image.
 This is an operation that IM users performed all the time, but required a good deal of knowledge to figure how to achieve correctly.

-The operator will take an image (usually a clone, and may already have some transparency) and convert it into a shadow image that can then be positioned under the original image at given offset, (generally by using the special [Layer Merge](../layers/#merge) operator.
+The operator will take an image (usually a clone, and may already have some transparency) and convert it into a shadow image that can then be positioned under the original image at given offset, generally by using the special [Layer Merge](../layers/#merge) operator.

-Here for example is a standard method of shadowing an existing image, using a navy shadow color to match this web page.
+Here, for example, is a standard method of shadowing an existing image, using a navy shadow color.

 ~~~
 convert rose: \( +clone  -background navy  -shadow 80x3+5+5 \) +swap \